nyg/opaque-impl/README.md

 1. in the client, for the input of the `AuthEnc` function and
 2. in the server, to serialize the database to a file.

-This means that in both cases, we unpickle only data we trust (unless an attacker managed to get an access to the server or to the `rw` key…).
+This means that in both cases, we unpickle only data we trust (unless an attacker managed to get access to the server or to the `rw` key…).

 ### JSON